-Worth noting: You may bounce between stages, stay in one for a particularly long time and others more briefly, or go through them in a different order than below—there’s no right way to process a split!
-But hopefully, these standard stages can help you mentally prepare—and get over your ex for good.
+TBH, there’s no right way to process a split, but hopefully, understanding these standard stages can help you mentally prepare—and get over your ex for good.

 Should you break up?
 Should you stay together?
 Can you really love someone who did X?
 But what about their redeeming quality of Y?

-“In the stage of ambivalence, a person has had both positive and negative phases in a relationship, but they are unsure which one is definitive,” says Ned Presnall, LCSW.
+“In the stage of ambivalence, a person has had both positive and negative phases in a relationship, but they are unsure which one is definitive,” says Ned Presnall, LCSW, clinical director of services at Plan Your Recovery in St. Louis, Missouri.
 Presnall explains that this roller-coaster stage is marked by both good days (like after couple’s therapy or make-up sex) and bad days (like during a fight).
 “Oftentimes, their partner isn’t aware of their ambivalence, which can make this stage even more painful,” says Presnall.

 Presnall suggests talking to friends and family to unpack the pros and cons of your relationship.
 It may also be beneficial to take stock of patterns in this relationship and previous ones to see if you exhibited signs of ambivalence in other romantic partnerships.
 Since some people are inherently more ambivalent than others, reviewing any trends in your dating history may help you realize it’s not specific to your current S.O.
 In that case, “you may need to work on resolving this in order to have a successful, long-term relationship,” says Presnall.

 2. Euphoric Recall